Amateur Radio Station – G4TFU

 My only HF antenna is a 23 metre long wire, 15 metres above ground level, which I tune using a “tuner” mounted high on the chimney of the house.
 When conditions are favourable the antenna works very well.

-The limited VHF and UHF band activities which I undertake at present are mainly mobile in my car or portable operation when indulging in my favourite outdoor activity of hill and mountain walking.
+The limited VHF and UHF band activities which I undertake at present are mainly participating in Club Nets or occasional mobile activity in my car or portable operation when indulging in my favourite outdoor activity of hill and mountain walking.
 We “hams” have our own radio repeater stations connected to the internet.
 Its fascinating to be able to communicate with somebody in e.g. Australia by transmitting, using very low power levels, from the outback into a local radio repeater and having it relayed over via the Internet to another repeater in another part of the world and subsequently transmitted out on the amateur bands.
 This enables us to chat with to a fellow radio amateur in another country using a very low powered, often hand held, radio transceiver.
 A relatively recent development is the increasing use of digital transmission / internet linked modes for voice communication over the airways.
 I have just put up a Diamond dual band antenna at my home location (QTH) and am currently trying to decide which one of the various digital protocols to go with.